Cross-Border Investigative Journalism: An Online Course

 The Center for Media, Data and Society at CEU Democracy Institute is inviting journalists with some experience in news reporting to participate in its new Cross-Border Investigative Journalism online training course.

 signed by the Director of the Center for Media, Data and Society and verifiable for employers.
+Journalists from other regions are also welcome to take the course but we cannot issue a certificate for them.

 The course is based on our successful Cross-Border Investigative Journalism Training for the Western Balkans, but it is now open to journalists from other countries.